Guantanamo: Trial of suspected 9/11 mastermind resumes | DW | 07.09.2021

 He allegedly helped to prepare the hijackers for life in a Western country as well as helping them with travel plans and money transfers to carry out the operation.

-Saudi national Al Hawsari assisted the hijackers with travel and handled money transfers, working with al-Baluchi.
+Saudi national al-Hawsari allegedly assisted the hijackers with travel and handled money transfers, working with al-Baluchi.
 He was captured in Rawalpindi, Pakistan in 2003 and held in custody in various black sites by the CIA where he was tortured before being sent to Guantanamo in 2006.

 His attorneys say he suffered rectal damage as a result of the torture.
 He frequently waives his right to be in court because he finds sitting difficult, even with a tire-shaped pillow his lawyers are permitted to provide, The New York Times reports.